Colby-hin/Colby-hin/README.md

 </div>

 ## Projects
-- Vulnerability scanning using Nessus
+- Vulnerability scanning using Tenable
 - Social Engineering with SET
 - Network Incident and Investigation